. Photography Index Home .

 AF Assist Light

 Focusing in the dark is quick and discreet thanks to the near-infrared AF assist light.
 The AF assist light has a range of about 16 feet (5m).
-With the 220EX mounted, low light AF is vastly improved for cameras lacking an AF assist light.
+With the 220EX mounted, low light AF is vastly improved.
 Unfortunately, the AF assist light of the 220EX only covers the center AF area.
-It affords no slide sensor coverage for multiple AF arrays such as the EOS Rebel XTi or 50D.
+It affords no slide sensor coverage for multiple AF arrays such as the 5D MK II or 7D.
 However, the top, center and bottom sensors are covered by the AF assist beam.
-With the Elan II, Rebel G and IX, the camera's onboard AF assist light activates if you use the left or right AF sensor.
 With 45-sensor arrays--e.g., EOS 1V or 3--it only seems to work with the center AF sensor.
+Nevertheless, I find the near-infrared AF assist light a welcome feature and greatly preferable over the disco strobe AF assist of the 270EX.

 Flash Exposure Confirmation Light

 The 220EX has a flash exposure confirmation light next to the Pilot Light.
 If the flash exposure is accurate, it glows green for 3 seconds.
 If it doesn't glow, move closer and try again.
-This is a feature many EOS shooters have waited years for.
-Hopefully, Canon will someday put a flash exposure confirmation light in the viewfinder of all its cameras too!
+Hopefully, Canon will someday put a flash exposure confirmation light in the viewfinder of all its cameras!

 Haleiwa EOS 5D2, EF 24-105 4L IS USM & 220EX.
 I dial down the sky a bit to give the sign a little pop.